Karthik-M11/StockAnalyser_SMS/README.md

 Copy-paste the credentials into the code.

-**The code can be set to run on specific intervals using cloud servers such as google cloud to send the SMS automatically if needed.**
+**The code can be set to run on specific intervals using cloud servers such as google cloud to send the SMS automatically.**